dhwani12345/Employee-Management-System/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project showcases basic handson with the use of jsp, servlets, JDBC, sql and java OOP concepts.
+The end goal being to create an employee management system where the user takes data from the following tables with attributes as listed :
+ * tblpersonalmaster
+  *id (primary key)
+  *firstname
+  *lastname
+  *birthdate
+  *gender
+ * tblqualificationmaster
+  *id (primary key)
+  *qualification
+ * tblemployeemaster
+  *id (primary key)
+  *personal_id (foreign key on id from tblpersonalmaster) *qualification_id (foreign key on id from tblqualificationmaster) *salary
+  *is_fresheremployee
+  *joiningdate

 ### Built With